planetmint/PRPs/4/README.md

 ## Abstract
-In the current Planetmint repository existsa docker-compose.yml file, to set up a local node and run local tests.
+In the current Planetmint repository exists a docker-compose.yml file, to set up a local node and run local tests.
 Testing is of course not only restricted to the Planetmint repository has to be executed in repositories.

 ## Motivation